Bibraj96/Bibraj96.github.io/_posts/2020-07-27-nested_forms_in_rails.markdown

 end
 ```

-This `new` action builds a field in the form to accept a new genre.
+This action builds a field in the form to accept a new genre.

 ```
 private